g0ng0n12/cuddly-octo-happiness/README.md

 ## Common Issues
     1. When you run docker-compose up... if you see warnings like this: WARN[0000] The "MYSQL_USER" variable, you should create the .env file
     2. we need to improve the Docker Creation for the Release, since we're having SQL issues.

+## Implementations
+    1. In the main branch the offers business logic is handle in an enum
+    2. In the strategy-offer branch the offers business logic is handle using a strategy pattern.
+    2. In the functional-implementation branch the offers business logic is handle using java functional features (Work in progress)